 Career change

-Think about the strengths you’ve developed that apply across roles—like communication, collaboration, or adaptability—and make those visible in your bullet points.
+Think about the strengths that carry across roles, like communication, collaboration, and adaptability.
+Make those visible in your entries.

-Tailor your language to the new industry wherever possible, and consider starting your resume with a short objective that reframes your experience and signals where you’re headed next.
+Tailor your language to the new field where you can.
+Consider opening your resume with a short objective that reframes your background and signals where you’re headed.

 Employment gaps